Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: The twistor correspondence for beta surface foliations

-Now suppose that $Y$ is a minitwistor space over which there is a fibre bundle $Z\to Y$ of rank one and degree one: by this I mean that the pullback of $Z$ to a minitwistor line has a section whose normal bundle (which is the vertical bundle of $Z$ along the section) is $\cong\cO(1)$---in particular $Z$ has one dimensional fibres.
-Then, by Kodaira deformation theory, $Z$ (the total space) is a twistor space: the sections of $Z$ along a minitwistor line are rational curves with normal bundle $\cong\cO(1)\tens\C^2$.
-The twistor spaces $Z$ arising in this way are those that admit a foliation by curves which are transverse to its twistor lines and such that a twistor line $\hat x$ has normal bundle $\cong\cO(1)$ inside the union $H_x$ of the leaves meeting it: $Y$ is then the (local) leaf space of this foliation, the normal bundles in $H_x$, $Z$ and $Y$ being related by the obvious exact sequence
+Now suppose that $Y$ is a~minitwistor space over which there is a~f\/ibre bundle $Z\to Y$ of rank one and degree one: by this I mean that the pullback of $Z$ to a~minitwistor line has a~section whose normal bundle (which is the vertical bundle of $Z$ along the section) is $\cong\mathcal{O}(1)$; in particular $Z$ has one-dimensional f\/ibres.
+Then, by Kodaira deformation theory, $Z$ (the total space) is a~twistor space: the sections of $Z$ along a~minitwistor line are rational curves with normal bundle $\cong\mathcal{O}(1)\otimes{\mathbb{C}}^2$.
+The twistor spaces $Z$ arising in this way are those that admit a~foliation by curves which are transverse to its twistor lines and such that a~twistor line $\hat x$ has normal bundle $\cong\mathcal{O}(1)$ inside the union $H_x$ of the leaves meeting it: $Y$ is then the (local) leaf space of this foliation, the normal bundles in $H_x$, $Z$ and $Y$ being related by the obvious exact sequence

-(which is the only extension of $\cO(1)$ by $\cO(1)$ up to isomorphism).
-Such a foliation determines a line subbundle of $TZ$ of degree one (\ie, restricting to a degree one line bundle on each twistor line).
-Let $\cO_Z(1)$ be the fourth root $K_Z^{-1/4}$ of the anticanonical bundle of $Z$ (which has degree one).
-There is thus a line subbundle
+(which is the only extension of $\mathcal{O}(1)$ by $\mathcal{O}(1)$ up to isomorphism).
+Such a~foliation determines a~line subbundle of $TZ$ of degree one (i.e., restricting to a~degree one line bundle on each twistor line).
+Let $\mathcal{O}_Z(1)$ be the fourth root $K_Z^{-1/4}$ of the anticanonical bundle of $Z$ (which has degree one).
+There is thus a~line subbundle

-where $\cL$ is degree zero (\ie, trivial on twistor lines).
-Conversely such a line subbundle integrates to a foliation of the desired type: it is transverse to generic twistor lines because the projection of $\hat\ell$ onto the normal bundle of a twistor line $\hat x$ is a section of a bundle isomorphic to $\Hom(\cO(1),\cO(1)\tens\C^2)$ along $\hat x$, hence constant.
+where $\mathcal{L}$ is degree zero (i.e., trivial on twistor lines).
+Conversely such a~line subbundle integrates to a~foliation of the desired type: it is transverse to generic twistor lines because the projection of $\hat\ell$ onto the normal bundle of a~twistor line $\hat x$ is a~section of a~bundle isomorphic to $\Hom(\mathcal{O}(1),\mathcal{O}(1)\otimes{\mathbb{C}}^2)$ along $\hat x$, hence constant.